Relational Concept Bottleneck Models: Key Findings

 \subsection{Generalization}

-\paragraph{Standard CBMs do not generalize in relational tasks (Tab.~\ref{tab:generalization})} Standard CBMs fail to (fit and) generalize in relational tasks: their best task performance $\sim 55\%$ ROC-AUC is just above a random baseline.
-This result directly stems from the architecture of existing CBMs which can process only one input entity at a time.
-As demonstrated by our experiments, this design fails on relational tasks that inherently involve multiple entities.
-Even naive attempts to address the relational setting, like Flat-CBMs, lead to a significant drop in task generalization performance ($-17\%$ in Hanoi), and quickly become intractable when applied on larger datasets (e.g., Cora, Citeseer, PubMed, or Countries).
-In RPS, instead, Flat-CBMs performance is close to random as this model employs a linear task predictor, but the task depends on a non-linear combination of concepts.
-These findings clearly expose the limitations of existing CBMs when applied on relational tasks.
-These limitations justify the need for relational CBMs that can dynamically model concepts/tasks relying on multiple entities.
+\textbf{Standard CBMs do not generalize in relational tasks (\Cref{tab:generalization}).} Standard CBM best task performance $\sim 55\%$ ROC-AUC is just above a random baseline.
+This result directly stems from the architecture of existing CBMs, which can process only one input entity at a time.
+The experiments validate that this design fails on relational tasks that inherently involve multiple entities.
+Naive attempts to address the relational setting, like Flat-CBMs, lead to a significant drop in task generalization performance ($-17\%$ in Hanoi), and become intractable when applied to larger datasets (e.g., Cora, Citeseer, PubMed, Countries).
+In RPS, instead, Flat-CBMs performance is close to random as the linear predictor for this model can not well approximate the required non-linear combination of concepts.
+These findings expose the limitations of existing CBMs when applied to relational tasks and justify the need for relational CBMs.